toddhalfpenny/widgets-on-pages/readme.txt

 Donate link: http://gingerbreaddesign.co.uk/wordpress/plugins/plugins.php
 Tags: widgets, sidebar, pages, post, shortcode, inline Requires at least: 2.8
-Tested up to: 3.0.0
+Tested up to: 3.0.1
-Stable tag: 0.0.6
+Stable tag: 0.0.7

-Allows 'in-page' widget areas so widgets can be defined via shortcode straight into page/post content
+Allows 'in-page' widget areas so widgets can be defined via shortcode straight into page/post content.
+The widgets/sidebars can also be added through the use of template tags.

 == Description ==